 planning the exploit

-• now just follow with me , we know that the first argument given to the function snprintf is buf , so if we can somehow replace the got entry of snprintf with the address of gets , i can write whatever i want to buff with no bounds , a classic stack based buffer overflow !
+snprintfisbuf, so if we can somehow replace the got entry ofsnprintfwith the address ofgets, i can write whatever i want to buff with no bounds , a classic stack based buffer overflow ! - examining with

 notice : set a break point and runt he program with --test , the addresses of the functions change at runtime .